apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**XL bully breed: New UK ban could take dogs from owners**
+**Rare cache of pink diamonds formed when a supercontinent broke apart, study says**

-You can read more about it [here](https://www.usatoday.com/story/news/world/2023/09/19/american-xl-bully-breed-dog-uk-ban/70901737007/).
+You can read more about it [here](https://www.cnn.com/2023/09/19/world/pink-diamonds-ancient-super-continent-scn/index.html).

 ## Requirements
 - Python 3.8